-An established star of film, television and theatre, Scottish actor Kevin McKidd made his feature film debut in 1996, starring in Gillies Mackinnon's Small Faces, followed by a starring role alongside Ewan McGregor in the film Trainspotting.
+An established star of film, television and theater, Scottish actor Kevin McKidd made his feature film debut in 1996, starring in Gillies MacKinnon's Small Faces, followed by a starring role alongside Ewan McGregor in the film Trainspotting.
 He has also been a brooding Caesar-era soldier in HBO's Rome and a time-travelling journalist in the 2007 NBC drama Journeyman.

-McKidd recently finished filming the films North of Hell and the Justin Chadwick directed drama Tulip Fever.
-He also recently voiced the character Reptillus Maximus in the Pixar animated holiday TV movie Toy Story That Time Forgot, due out this Christmas.
-In addition, McKidd voiced two characters, Young MacGuffin and Lord MacGuffin in the Disney/Pixar animated film, Brave, in June 2012.
-In 2010, he appeared alongside Rosario Dawson, Uma Thurman and Pierce Brosnan in Chris Columbus' Percy Jackson & the Olympians: The Lightning Thief.
+In recent years, McKidd appeared in the films North of Hell and the Justin Chadwick-directed Tulip Fever.
+He also voiced the character Reptillus Maximus in the Pixar animated holiday TV special Toy Story That Time Forgot on ABC.
+In addition, McKidd voiced two characters, Young MacGuffin and Lord MacGuffin, in the Disney/Pixar animated film Brave in 2012.
+In 2010, he appeared alongside Rosario Dawson, Uma Thurman and Pierce Brosnan in Chris Columbus's Percy Jackson & the Olympians: The Lightning Thief.
 In 2008, he co-starred in the romantic comedy Made of Honor, alongside Michelle Monaghan.
-Other film credits include Hannibal Rising; Ridley Scott's Kingdom of Heaven; the musical by Irwin Winkler; De-Lovely, with Kevin Kline and Ashley Judd; Sixteen Years of Alcohol, for which he was nominated for Best Actor at the British Independent Film Awards; Nicholas Nickleby; Hideous Kinky, with Kate Winslet; and Max with John Cusack.
+Other film credits include Hannibal Rising; Ridley Scott's Kingdom of Heaven; the Irwin Winkler musical De-Lovely, with Kevin Kline and Ashley Judd; Sixteen Years of Alcohol, for which he was nominated for Best Actor at the British Independent Film Awards; Nicholas Nickleby; Hideous Kinky, with Kate Winslet; and Max, with John Cusack.

-In 2007, McKidd made his debut on American network television as the star of NBC's drama Journeyman.
-While unfortunately the show was short-lived, it resonated with television critics and helped establish McKidd as a household name.
-Prior to Journeyman, he starred in HBO's Golden Globe and Emmy-nominated Rome.
-Other television credits include The Virgin Queen, Gunpowder, Treason and Plot, North Square, The Key, Anna Karenina, Richard II and Looking After Jo Jo.
+In 2007, McKidd made his debut on American network television as the star of NBC's Journeyman.
+While the show was short-lived, it resonated with television critics and helped establish McKidd as a household name.
+Prior to Journeyman, he starred in HBO's Golden Globe and Emmy®-nominated Rome.
+Other television credits include The Virgin Queen, Gunpowder, Treason and Plot and North Square.

-McKidd's theatre credits include Richard III, Britannicus, for which he won an Ian Charleston Award, and Far Away.
-He also recently released an album of traditional Scottish folk songs, The Speyside Sessions, with a group of friends in June 2012.
+McKidd's theater credits include Richard III, Britannicus, for which he won an Ian Charleston Award, and Far Away.
+He also released an album of traditional Scottish folk songs, The Speyside Sessions, with a group of friends in 2012.
 Proceeds from the album benefit the charity Save the Children, for which McKidd is an ambassador.

 Born and raised in Scotland, McKidd was a member of the Moray Youth Theatre.
-He became involved in the Bedlam Theatre Company while a student at the University of Edinburgh, and it was there that he decided to pursue acting full-time, landing his first leading role in the Wild Cat Theatre Company produced The Silver Darlings, for which he won the Gulliver Award.
+He became involved in the Bedlam Theatre Company while a student at the University of Edinburgh, and it was there that he decided to pursue acting full-time.
+His first leading role came in the Wild Cat Theatre Company-produced The Silver Darlings, for which he won the Gulliver Award.